.223 Remington: History

-The development of the cartridge, which eventually became the .223 Remington, was linked to the development of a new lightweight combat rifle.
-The cartridge and rifle were developed by Fairchild Industries, Remington Arms, and several engineers working toward a goal developed by U.S. Continental Army Command (CONARC).
-Development began in 1957.
-A project to create a small-caliber, high-velocity (SCHV) firearm was created.
-Eugene Stoner of ArmaLite was also invited to scale down the AR-10 (7.62×51mm NATO) design.
-Winchester was also invited to participate.
+The development of the cartridge, which eventually became the .223 Remington, was linked to the creation of a new small-caliber, high-velocity (SCHV) combat rifle.
+Work on a rifle and cartridge to meet the requirements of the U.S. Continental Army Command (CONARC) began in 1957.
+Fairchild Industries, Remington Arms, Winchester, and several engineers (including Eugene Stoner of ArmaLite, who was invited to scale down the AR-10 (7.62×51mm NATO) design). contributed.